The Elf-Maiden and Her Lords

-As the lord joked, the household servants gradually came into the room, lining the walls as best they could. Árath looked up and saw Lithíya slowly enter the room; her step seemed a bit lighter than it had been when first they had found her sweeping.
+As the lord joked, the household servants gradually came into the room, lining the walls as best they could. Árath looked up and saw Lithíya slowly enter the room.
+Her step seemed a bit lighter than it had been when first they had found her sweeping.
 Next to her, the oldest servant in the fortress, stood one of the youngest, Gafon, the valet he shared with Tem-Lúbair.
 Whereas she had come to the fortress over sixty years previously to serve as a handmaiden to Bródwan’s grandmother, the youth, still in his teens, had arrived but six months previously, from the estate at Næsca.

 When the servants were assembled, Bródwan nodded at Postúil who, with great effort, pulled the lord’s chair back from the table.
 Offering his master an arm, the aged servant helped him rise.

 “My servants,” the fat man began as he, with some effort, stood before them, leaning on the head butler’s arm.
 “You should know that we treat you well here, giving you the pleasure and privilege of living in this fortress.
-You do not have to toil in the fields or in the shops.”
+You do not have to toil in the fields or labor in the shops.”
 Gafon smiled nervously and nodded.
 “All we ask of you is that you do your jobs.
 But, this woman here, this Cuichis,” he pointed to the cowering figure.
 “This girl,” he continued, kicking her, “was sleeping on the job.
 How should we punish her?”